francescozanoni/zf1-extensions/README.md

 ## Installation

 ### With Composer
-1. add the repository to composer.json and require the package:
+Add the repository to composer.json and require the package:

     {
        "repositories": [